flaviocopes/svelte-handbook/content/Svelte Components.md

 A component can, as said, be used by other components.

-Other components can now import the `Dog` component in their own code.
+Other components can now import the `Dog` component in their code.

 For example here's a `House` component, defined in a `House.svelte` file, in the same folder of `Dog.svelte`: